ycpcs/cs101-fall2026/syllabus.md

 ### Exams

-**Exams will be closed-book, closed-notes and will include a programming component.
+**Exams will be closed-book, closed-notes, and will include a programming component.
 The programming portion must be done on the lab computers.**

-**No make-up exams will be given without approval of the instructor prior to class unless proof of extreme emergency or illness is provided.**
+**No make-up exams will be given without approval of the instructor before class unless proof of extreme emergency or illness is provided.**

 **You must receive a score of 70+ on AT LEAST ONE exam and an overall exam average of 60 or higher to earn a passing grade for the course.**